slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

     (another form of trust on first use).

--   **Defined in source:** The source repository tells the verifier what their expectations should be.
+-   **Defined in source:** The source repository tells the verifier what their expectations ought to be.
 In this model, the package name is immutably bound to a source repository and all other external parameters are defined in the source repository.
 This is how the Go ecosystem  works, for example, since the package name *is* the source repository location.